 “For us, surrogacy was quite expensive, and we could not have done it without the help of an organization called Men Having Babies, and of course the amazing women who were our surrogate and egg donor.”

 Through Men Having Babies’ Gay Parenting Assistance Program, the couple was able to start turning their dream into a reality.
-“They also matched us with our agency, ; our fertility clinic, ; and our attorney, Vorzimer Masserman.”
+“They also matched us with our surrogacy agency, Same Love Surrogacy; our fertility clinic, California Fertility Partners; and our attorney, Vorzimer Masserman.”

-The dads-to-be felt a kindred spirt working with Same Love Surrogacy, a Los Angeles-based agency created by three gay dads who felt compelled to help others after becoming dads through surrogacy themselves.
+The dads-to-be felt a kindred spirit working with Same Love Surrogacy, a Los Angeles-based agency created by three gay dads who felt compelled to help others after becoming dads through surrogacy themselves.

 The agency’s founders bring more than 25 years of cumulative experience to craft a masterful experience for gay, bi, and trans dads-to-be.